DiffMu/DiffPrivacyInference.jl/README.md

 We have moved most of the typecheker implementation to haskell, callable from the `julia` REPL via an FFI.
 For now, please head to the repository of the [haskell part of the project](https://github.com/DiffMu/DiffPrivacyInferenceHs) for installation instructions of the current development state.
 Once the typechecker is in a usable state, we will provide a simple installation procedure using the `julia` package manager.

+## Getting started

+For a short guide on how to write typecheckable code as well as example usage, head to the [quick guide](https://diffmu.github.io/DiffPrivacyInference.jl/dev/getting_started/quick_guide/) in our documentation.